jspsych/jsPsych/docs/overview/callbacks.md

 ## on_timeline_finish

 The `on_timeline_finish` callback can be declared in a timeline node.
 The callback will be triggered when the timeline ends during the experiment.
 If `timeline_variables`, `conditional_function`, `loop_function`, or `sample` options are used, this function will execute when all trials have finished.
+If a `loop_function` is used, then this `on_timeline_finish` function will be triggered before the loop function.
 If the `repetitions` option is used, this function will be triggered at the end of every repetition.

 #### Sample use
 ```javascript